Ivory Coast: Second civil war

-The presidential elections that should have been organized in 2005 were postponed until November 2010.
+The presidential elections that should have been organised in 2005 were postponed until November 2010.
 The preliminary results showed a loss for Gbagbo in favour of former Prime Minister Ouattara.
 The ruling FPI contested the results before the Constitutional Council, charging massive fraud in the northern departments controlled by the rebels of the New Forces.
 These charges were contradicted by United Nations observers (unlike African Union observers).
 The report of the results led to severe tension and violent incidents.
 The Constitutional Council, which consisted of Gbagbo supporters, declared the results of seven northern departments unlawful and that Gbagbo had won the elections with 51% of the vote – instead of Ouattara winning with 54%, as reported by the Electoral Commission.
-After the inauguration of Gbagbo, Ouattara—who was recognized as the winner by most countries and the United Nations—organized an alternative inauguration.
+After the inauguration of Gbagbo, Ouattara—who was recognised as the winner by most countries and the United Nations—organised an alternative inauguration.
 These events raised fears of a resurgence of the civil war; thousands of refugees fled the country.
 The African Union sent Thabo Mbeki, former president of South Africa, to mediate the conflict.
 The United Nations Security Council adopted a resolution recognising Ouattara as the winner of the elections, based on the position of the Economic Community of West African States, which suspended Ivory Coast from all its decision-making bodies while the African Union also suspended the country's membership.

 In 2010, a colonel of Ivory Coast armed forces, Nguessan Yao, was arrested in New York in a year-long U.S. Immigration and Customs Enforcement operation charged with procuring and illegal export of weapons and munitions: 4,000 handguns, 200,000 rounds of ammunition, and 50,000 tear-gas grenades, in violation of a UN embargo.
 Several other Ivory Coast officers were released because they had diplomatic passports.
 His accomplice, Michael Barry Shor, an international trader, was located in Virginia.

 The 2010 presidential election led to the 2010–2011 Ivorian crisis and the Second Ivorian Civil War.
-International organizations reported numerous human-rights violations by both sides.
+International organisations reported numerous human-rights violations by both sides.
 In Duékoué, hundreds of people were killed.
 In nearby Bloléquin, dozens were killed.
 UN and French forces took military action against Gbagbo.
 Gbagbo was taken into custody after a raid into his residence on 11 April 2011.
 The country was severely damaged by the war, and it was observed that Ouattara had inherited a formidable challenge to rebuild the economy and reunite Ivorians.
 Gbagbo was taken to the International Criminal Court in January 2016.
 He was declared acquitted by the court but given a conditional release in January 2019.
 Belgium has been designated as a host country.